qwagrox/qwagrox.github.io/content/posts/in-depth-thinking-autonomous-driving-I.md

 Therefore, Ashok's statement that the end-to-end approach is "on the correct side of scaling" only tells half the story (in my personal opinion).
 It may have advantages in addressing the "breadth" of long-tail distributions, but in ensuring the "depth" (i.e., reliability, verifiability) of safety-critical systems, it brings enormous, possibly insurmountable challenges.

-## Part Four: Conclusion: Beyond the Route Debate, Returning to the Essence of Intelligence
+## Conclusion: Beyond the Route Debate, Returning to the Essence of Intelligence

 Through the above analysis, we can roughly conclude: there is a huge gap between the current mainstream deep learning paradigm and achieving truly general artificial intelligence.
 Equating the complex decision-making process of humans based on experience, causality, and abstract models with a data-fitting engine designed to optimize continuous functions is an oversimplified and misleading analogy.